dbos-inc/dbos-transact-ts/packages/component-aws-s3/README.md

     aws_secret_access_key: ${AWS_SECRET_ACCESS_KEY}
 ```

-If a different configuration file section should be used for SES, the `aws_s3_configuration` can be changed to indicate a configuration section for use with SES.
+If a different configuration file section should be used for S3, the `aws_s3_configuration` can be changed to indicate a configuration section for use with S3.
 If multiple configurations are to be used, the application code will have to name and configure them.

 The application will likely need an s3 bucket.
 This can be placed in the `application` section of `dbos-config.yaml` also, but the naming key is to be established by the application.